-Chugach has adopted a triple-bottom-line business philosophy, which broadens the financial bottom line to include social and environmental considerations for better long-term value.
 Using electricity as a transportation fuel provides a number of benefits.
-First, electricity is generally less expensive than liquid fuels.
-Another is significantly reduced transportation emissions such as carbon dioxide, which are reduced by 60-70 percent when charging with Chugach’s electricity.
-A third is that the use of kilowatt-hours for EV charging helps spread the fixed costs of a utility like Chugach across greater sales, which puts downward pressure on rates.
+First, “fueling” a vehicle with electricity is significantly less expensive than fueling with liquid fuels.
+Another is reduced transportation emissions such as carbon dioxide, which are reduced by 60-70 percent when charging with Chugach’s electricity.
+A third is that the use of kilowatt-hours for EV charging helps spread the fixed costs of a utility like Chugach across greater sales, which puts downward pressure on members’ electric rates.

 EVs in Alaska

-Chugach periodically has a contractor count the number of electric vehicles (both all-electric and plug-in hybrids) registered in Alaska using software that reads the vehicle identification numbers.
+Every six months Chugach conducts a count of electric vehicles (both all-electric and plug-in hybrids) registered in Alaska.
 The number of registered EVs in Alaska and in the Municipality of Anchorage has risen steadily in recent years.

 The number of Battery Electric Vehicles (BEVs) in Anchorage continues to grow steadily and has now surpassed the number of Plug-in Hybrid Electric Vehicles (PHEVs).
-There are a wide variety of BEVs and PHEVs registered in the Municipality of Anchorage.
-In December 2020 there were 13 makes and 18 models of BEVs in the MOA and 15 makes and 28 models of PHEVs, for a total of 47 different models of electric vehicles on Anchorage streets.
+There are a wide variety of BEVs and PHEVs registered in the Municipality of Anchorage (MOA).
+As of June 30, 2021 there were 12 makes and 18 models of BEVs in the MOA and 16 makes and 29 models of PHEVs, for a total of 47 different models of electric vehicles on Anchorage streets.
 The most common BEV brand in the MOA is Tesla which represents about three quarters of BEVs in Anchorage, followed by the Chevy with its Bolt model.
 The most common PHEV brand in the MOA is Chevrolet (Volt model) which represents about one quarter of the PHEVs, followed by Ford, BMW, Volvo and Toyota.
 The most common 2021 model year electric vehicle is the Tesla Model Y (BEV), followed by BMW X5 (PHEV).